Bexley High School: Wrestling program

 The wrestling program has had individual successes throughout the school's history.
 There have been numerous state qualifiers, 10 state placers and one state champion.
 As a team there has not been a great deal of success until recently when they earned a Mid-State League Title in 2017 for first time since 1998.
 A team dual record of 17-2 was also set in 2017 breaking the previous season record of 16–3.
 The program currently has successful youth and junior high teams as well.

 Softball program

 The 2018 season was one of the most successful in program history with the team going 14-9 and winning two games in the state tournament (defeating Licking Valley and London).
 The Lions advanced to the district semi-finals and fell to Hebron Lakewood.

 Rivals

-Bexley's rival is the Columbus Academy Vikings.
+Bexley's rival is the Columbus Academy Vikings, who they generally dominate.
 This competition stems from Columbus Academy being just two miles from Bexley High School before Academy's move to Gahanna, Ohio.
 Other rivals of Bexley include the Grandview Heights Bobcats, the Bishop Hartley Hawks, the Whitehall-Yearling High School Rams and the St. Charles Cardinals.